What do you get with the different ticket types?

-People with wristbands will have access to a number of reserved seats but it’s still first come first serve.
+People with wristbands will have access to a number of reserved seats in each of the stages but it’s still first come first serve.

 Can I switch between talks during the conference?